 Contact Campus Mail Services

 Campus Mail Services functions as a center for the receipt of university inter-office mail and the receipt, dispatch and control of United States (U.S.) stamped mail.
-Located on West Campus in the Dorland Building, Campus Mail Services is open from 8:00 A.M. to 4:30 P.M.
+Located on West Campus in the Dorland Building, Campus Mail Services is open from 8 a.m. to 4:30 p.m.
 Monday through Friday.
 Campus Mail Services is closed on weekends and on university observed holidays.
-During the above times Campus Mail Services performs the following tasks:
+During business hours Campus Mail Services performs the following tasks:

 Mail sent to the Dorland Mail Center for processing should be sorted and banded by your office into seven groups:

 Inter-office mail and forwarded mail do not need a Postage Charge Slip, but the other categories should have a separate Postage Charge Slip attached to each group.